 But there's more to bookkeeping than recording daily transactions.
 People who do this work are usually highly skilled at using accounting software.
 They will be able to advise you on:

 - add-on solutions to streamline your business workflow, such as POS tools

-- payroll services to simplify the way you pay your staff
+- payroll services to simplify the way you pay your employees

-- bookkeeping rescue work, tidying up mistakes made by inexperienced staff
+- bookkeeping rescue work, tidying up mistakes made by inexperienced employees

 They can also offer day-to-day support for small business owners.
 In fact a good bookkeeper is your partner in keeping things running smoothly within your business.